MakRamsey/Real-Estate-Analysis/README.md

 -images_files (All images related to the regression analysis portion of the project)

--Time_Analysis_Project_1
+-Investment_Analysis_Project_1

 -images_file_2 (All images realated to the time analysis portion of the project)

 -Real_Estate_Analysis_Project_1 (PowerPoint presentation which summarized the entire project)

--Written_Analysis_Project_1 (Collective written analyis report including final conclusions)
+-Written_Analysis_Project_1 (Collective written analysis report including final conclusions)

 # Team Members:

--Kinjal Sakhida (Time analysis, Written analysis)
+-Kinjal Sakhida

--Kristin Bell (Entire introduction, conclusion, PowerPoint presentation, Written analysis)
+-Kristin Bell

--Makonnen Ramsey (Linear regression analysis, Written analysis)
+-Makonnen Ramsey

 This project was a collective effort in which each team member contributed significantly to every aspect of the overall analysis and presentation.